arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 * `isWrittenBy`
 	* public
 	* 1 argument, a `String`, assumed to be an author's last name
-	* return true if the provided `Sting` is the `Book`'s author's last name, and false otherwise
+	* return true if the provided `String` is the `Book`'s author's last name, and false otherwise

 ### Other Methods